christianThardy/christianThardy.github.io/tom-interpretability.md

 The system balances belief preservation and action-driven updates, forming a dual-representation architecture, tracking what Mark does to know the true state, what John believes to make the final prediction, while maintaining the separation between these two representations—ultimately yielding a model output that can differentiate between actual events and each subject’s belief or knowledge state.

+This is by design, each token can attend to any other token via learned queries and keys—no matter how far apart in the sequence they appear.
+The model can unify widely separated pieces of context (e.g., “Mark left with the cat” in sentence one, “John returned but doesn’t see it” in sentence ten) into a coherent representation of who knows what.

+In RNNs, analyzing a “sequential Jacobian” shows how a network’s output depends on inputs at different time steps.
+Transformers: All Pairs of Tokens.
+Transformers generalize this idea: each token can attend to any other token via learned queries and keys—no matter how far apart in the sequence they appear.
+Result: The model can unify widely separated pieces of context (e.g., “Mark left with the cat” in sentence one, “John returned but doesn’t see it” in sentence ten) into a coherent representation of who knows what.

 <br>

 ### Dictionary learning, sparse autoencoders and superposition